MattJBorowski1991/TensorCorePTX/README.md

-# TensorCorePTX — PTX-first Tensor Core GEMM Exploration
+# TensorCorePTX — PTX Tensor Core GEMM Exploration

 This repository collects findings, experiments, and design notes for implementing high-performance PTX GEMM kernels using `cp.async`, `ldmatrix` and `mma.sync` on Nvidia L4 (Ada/SM89).
 The focus is a PTX-first path across three precisions (`fp16`, `int8`, `int4`): for each precision we run a multi-variant deep dive over key PTX instruction choices and compare against a double-buffered WMMA-API kernel used as the baseline.